Inzahanyang/vanilaJS/readme.md

 - Display meals in DOM with image and hover effect
 - Click on meal and see the details
 - Click on generate button and fetch & display a random meal

+## Expense Tracker

+Keep track of income and expenses.
+Add and remove items and save to local storage

+#### Project Specifications

+- Create UI for project
+- Display transaction items in DOM
+- Show balance, expense and income totals
+- Add new transation and reflect in total
+- Delete items from DOM
+- Persist to local storage